 My trip to Bolivia cost:

 - Transport: $3.15 per day

 - Miscellaneous: $1.67 per day

-We spent less in other countries in that part of the world.
-But, we did enjoy two pretty big tours in Bolivia, and we still felt we got good value for money.
+Overall, in Bolivia, I spent a little more than I did in other Latin American countries, but, we did enjoy two pretty big tours in the country, so we still felt we got good value for money.
 Bolivia was an experience and a half, and one I would highly recommend.
-Those Salt Flats – what can I say?
+Those salt flats – what can I say?
 Best sunset ever, and I’ve seen a fair few good ones over the years.

 What do you think?
 Is Bolivia more or less expensive than you were expecting?

 - How Much Does it Cost to Travel?: If you enjoyed this budget breakdown, I’ve got a whole lot more to share with you!
 I’ve been recording my travel expenses for 10 years and counting, and have published over 50 detailed expense reports on my site.
 If you’re planning a big trip to South America, I have budget breakdowns for Chile and Peru in addition to Bolivia.

 - How to Find Cheap Flights Around the World: My biggest and best tips and tricks for scoring a great deal on flights.